rolling-scopes-school/tasks/stage1/tasks/pair-em-up/README.md

 - **Win condition**: Reach or exceed the target score of 100 points
 - **Lose condition** (either of the following must be true):
-  - no valid moves remain and no shuffle uses are left and no add numbers uses remain
+  - no valid moves remain and all assist tools have been used
   - the 50-line grid limit has been reached

 ### ⏱️ Game Limits